 Making My Creamy Broccoli Side Dish Baby & Toddler Friendly

 Either set aside a little steamed broccoli for them to have plain (you may want to steam theirs a little longer) or omit the salt from the cook and use a slotted spoon to dish up their broccoli, which will allow excess cream to drip off.
 If serving them some previously steamed broccoli, reheat in the microwave when you are getting ready to dish up.

 Roughly chop and add to your stick blender pot (6 months) or mini-food chopper (7-12 months) along with the rest of their meal.
 Purée for 6 month olds with liquid added (warm boiled water or low-salt stock), pulse until finely chopped for 7-9 month olds, with a little liquid added, and go for a more lumpy, chopped consistency for 10-12 month olds, liquid added if needed.

 I’ve also added these notes to the bottom of the recipe so you have them to hand when you come to cook.
 For more info on how I keep my family meals baby & toddler friendly, read here >

 Together to Eat is reader-supported.
 I may earn a small commission from anything bought through links found here.

-CREAMY PARMESAN BROCCOLI
+CREAMY BROCCOLI SIDE DISH

 - Medium-large saucepan + steamer basket